mhvbyrne/FM/content and products/examination/respiratory/respiratory examination.md

 #### Inspection
 - Respiratory rate
-  - Count breaths taking over a 15 second period and multiply by four to obtain the total number over one minute.
+  - Look at the patient's sternum and count breaths taken over a 15 second period.
+  - Multiply by four to obtain the total number over one minute.
+Make sure to remember this for your summary!
   - Complete while taking pulse, do not mention to the patient that you are checking their respiratory rate otherwise they will become concious of their breathing and you will not obtain an accurate rate.

 #### Palpation
-- Pulse: rate, rhythm
+- Pulse - rate, rhythm
-- Painful swelling of wrists - may indicate squamous cell Ca of lung
+- Painful swelling of wrists - may indicate squamous cell carcinoma of lung

 ### Arm
 - Blood pressure

 ## Face

 ### Eyes
-- Conjunctival pallor: ask patient to pull down lower eyelid - anaemia
+- Conjunctival pallor - ask patient to pull down lower eyelid - anaemia
-- Swollen eyes - SVC obstruction
+- Swollen eyes - superior vena cava obstruction
-- Horner’s sign: ptosis, miosis, anhidrosis - pancoast tumour
+- Horner’s sign - ptosis, miosis, anhidrosis - pancoast tumour

 ### Face
 - Malar Flush